micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/zephyr/zephyr_emulator/index.md

 ros2 run micro_ros_setup flash_firmware.sh
 ```

 And finally, let's check that everything is working in another command line.
-We are going to listen to ping topic to check whether the Ping Pong node is publishing its own pings
+We are going to listen to ping topic to check whether the Ping Pong node is publishing its own pings:

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash